 Entrepreneurship for Social Impact Minor

-Created in partnership between Tufts Entrepreneurship Center and Tisch College of Civic Life
+Created in partnership between the Derby Entrepreneurship Center and Tisch College of Civic Life

 To fulfill the Entrepreneurship for Social Impact minor, students take six courses:

 - CVS 0020/PHIL 0020/PS 0020: Introduction to Civic Studies

 - Two additional Civic Studies courses from the approved list